3 Days in Lisbon: A Perfect Itinerary for First Timers

 - More Than Wine: We found both wine and cider that we liked here, but they also sell things like chocolate, jam, honey, and ceramics.

-We visited LX Factory in the morning, which we realized was not the right time to be there, and we ended up thinking to ourselves “I bet this place would be cool at night.”
+We visited LX Factory in the morning, which we realized was not the right time to be there, and we ended up thinking to ourselves “I bet this place would be cool later.”

 Day 3: A Day Trip to Sintra